 What’s the wider impact on search marketing?

-It’s definitely worth noting for eCommerce marketers how this change will add a new layer – and opportunity – to organic product search engine optimisation efforts.
+It’s definitely worth noting for eCommerce marketers how this change will add new opportunities to organic product SEO efforts.

-For retailers that rely heavily on Shopping campaigns, and haven’t been prioritising SEO, now is the time to start revising that strategy.
-This will bring PPC and SEO teams even closer together and building ‘one’ view of search means, regardless of whether things are paid for or organic, will mean you’re ready for the changes that Google consistently throws our way, from algorithm changes to updates.
+For retailers that rely heavily on shopping campaigns, and haven’t been prioritising SEO, now is the time to start revising that strategy.
+This will bring PPC and SEO teams even closer together.
+Building ‘one’ view of search means, regardless of whether things are paid for or organic, you’re ready for the changes that Google consistently throws our way, from algorithm changes to updates.

 There are still some unknown factors.
 If these are truly organic results, how will they be ranked?
-That remains to be seen but overall, with the right search engine marketing strategy in place, this is a good opportunity for eCommerce retailers.
+That remains to be seen.
+Although, with the right search engine marketing strategy in place, this is a good opportunity for eCommerce retailers.